 If the Partnership transfers its assets to the Designated Mutual Fund pursuant to the Mutual Fund Rollover Transaction, provided the appropriate elections are made and filed in a timely manner, and subject to complying with other requirements set out in the Tax Act, no taxable capital gains should be realized by the Partnership from the transfer.
 The Designated Mutual Fund will acquire each asset of the Partnership at a cost equal to the lesser of the cost amount thereof to the Partnership and the fair market value of the asset on the transfer date.
 Provided that the dissolution of the Partnership takes place within 60 days of the transfer of assets to the Designated Mutual Fund, the Mutual Fund Shares will be distributed to the Limited Partners with a cost for tax purposes equal to the adjusted cost base of the Units held by such Limited Partner less the amount of any money distributed to the Limited Partner and the Limited Partner will be deemed to have disposed of the Units for proceeds of disposition equal to that same cost plus the amount of any money so distributed.
 As a result, a Limited Partner should not be subject to tax in respect of such transaction if no money is distributed to the Limited Partner on dissolution.
-If the Limited Partner already holds Mutual Fund Shares as capital property at the time the Mutual Fund Shares are distributed which are identical to the Mutual Fund Shares that are distributed, the cost of the distributed Mutual Fund Shares must be averaged with the adjusted cost base of such other Mutual Fund Shares for the purpose of computing the adjusted cost base of each such share.
+If the Limited Partner already holds Mutual Fund Shares as capital property at the time the Mutual Fund Shares must be averaged with the adjusted cost base of such other Mutual Fund Shares for the purpose of computing the adjusted cost base of each such share.